 Communication is paramount to an effective business.
-Various methods of communications are distributed within the Lively community through several channels, including (but not limited to) email, website, social media, Lively FOCUS student portal, and the REMIND emergency alert system.
+Various methods of communications are distributed within the LTC community through several channels, including (but not limited to) email, website, social media, LTC FOCUS student portal, and the REMIND emergency alert system.

 Students are responsible for keeping themselves up-to-date regarding e-mail communications.
 Notification by e-mail will be considered official contact.
-Students are expected to access their email accounts regularly to check for official Lively communications and to respond as necessary to such communications.
+Students are expected to access their school issued email accounts regularly to check for official LTC communications and to respond as necessary to such communications.

-Lively Technical College is committed to the following:
+LTC is committed to the following:

-- Giving clear directions and guidance as to the status of our programs and general school operations - Developing electronic communications with students
+• Giving clear directions and guidance as to the status of our programs and general school operations

-- Utilizing the following web platforms: - o Lively FOCUS Student Portal Messaging Platform for all enrolled students - o Facebook, Instagram, and Twitter: for the Public, students and staff - School website: communication to the public, students and staff - Office 365 Applications: for email and office applications - Remind App: for communicating with staff
+- Developing electronic communications with students - Utilizing the following web platforms: - LTC FOCUS Student Portal Messaging Platform for all enrolled students - Facebook, Instagram, and Twitter: for the Public, students and staff - School website: communication to the public, students and staff - Office 365 Applications: for email and office applications - Remind App: for communicating with staff

-In the event of a sudden campus closure, or change in academic delivery method, all students will be initially notified through the FOCUS Student Portal with follow-up guidance will be sent electronically via email, text, and social media announcements.
+In the event of a sudden campus closure, or change in academic delivery method, all students will be initially notified through the FOCUS Student Portal with followup guidance will be sent electronically via email, text, and social media announcements.
+The school issued email is considered the email of record.